shamanicvocalarts/TDCode-Beta/README.md

 - **Changelogs**: Listing the improvements, bug fixes, and new features in each release.
 - **Announcements**: Keeping you informed about major changes and upcoming features.
+- **Discussions**: There is a Discussions tab which we can use to get to know each other as a community, as well as discuss features or approaches that dont neatly fit into a feature request.
+Feel free to introduce yourself over there

 ---